 The state fish of West Virginia is the brook trout, as voted by the local anglers in a poll run by the WVDNR.

 What kind of fish are in the Elk River in WV?

 There’s a wide variety of fish in the Elk River.
 While most anglers head here to fish for golden rainbow and brook trout, you can also find walleye, bluegill, rock bass, smallmouth and largemouth bass, crappie, channel catfish, and carp (among others).

 Do you need a fishing license to fish in West Virginia?

 Yes, you do need a fishing license to fish in West Virginia.
 There are resident and non-resident options available, and you can buy online or from vendors all over the state.

 Are there trout in the New River?

-Several tributaries of the New River are stocked with brown, brook, rainbow, and golden rainbow trout every spring.
+Several tributaries of the New River are stocked with brown, brook, rainbow, every spring.
 The best sections to fish for trout include the Little Bluestone River, Gauley River, Mill Creek, and Meadow Creek.
 These streams offer great prospects if you want to get out on the water and fish for trout!